Monday, 28 April 2025

 Met and caught up with Gloucester mate Simon and his wife Sarah, and “Shiiine On” buddy Martin, here as part of a lads weekend in Nailsworth!
 The lights dimmed at 8.30 and I squirmed back to a slot 1/ back, house left, as Gedge led the Weddoes on prompt at 8.30, easing into newie “Two For The Road”, which initially seemed worryingly polite and understated, but happily sped up several gears midway through, really taking flight during the instrumental breaks and outro.
 “We’re the semi-legendary Wedding Present!” announced Gedge, then stating, “this is our first concert in Stroud; only took us 39 years…” before oldie “A Million Miles” took a similar pattern, sneaking in slowly then gathering serious momentum throughout its yearning, personal length.

 This pretty much set the tone for another impressive Wedding Present set, happily continuing that “Shiiine On” form.
 A longer and consequently less focussed and consistent set, maybe, but even tonight’s troughs were miles better than their flat and perfunctory mid to late 20-teens sets.
 And the highs?
-Well, most usually arrived towards the end of particular numbers, when the choppy and thrashy dual guitar attack interplay between Gedge and new guitarist Rachael was, well, less than utterly thrilling, and occasionally quite breathtaking, actually… “Dalliance”’s slow brooding burn built to a noisy crescendo for an early highlight, Gedge throwing shapes and growling the hook in his low yet strident tones; “Corduroy” segued from droney verse into faster choppy guitar chorus and squalling finale; and a brisk “You Should Always Keep On Touch With Your Friends” was excellent, Gedge displaying that wrist dexterity of old.
+Well, most usually arrived towards the end of particular numbers, when the choppy and thrashy dual guitar attack interplay between Gedge and new guitarist Rachael was, well, no less than utterly thrilling, and occasionally quite breathtaking, actually… “Dalliance”’s slow brooding burn built to a noisy crescendo for an early highlight, Gedge throwing shapes and growling the hook in his low yet strident tones; “Corduroy” segued from droney verse into faster choppy guitar chorus and squalling finale; and a brisk “You Should Always Keep On Touch With Your Friends” was excellent, Gedge displaying that wrist dexterity of old.
 Throughout all this, the old chap was in fine fooling too, reacting to good-natured boos from the front rows to his intention to take things down a notch for an early “Sports Car” with, “blimey what a confrontational audience!” and asking Stroud, “is it posh here, or rough?”, eliciting mixed comments in response.

 By this time, I was nearer the front, extreme house right, courtesy of a quick loo break, but was enticed into a good-natured (well, despite one, erm, “well refreshed” bloke in orange throwing his weight around) mosh during a later “Nobody’s Twisting Your Arm”, running into old mate and Weddoes acolyte Stu (here with some mutual friends) in the front rows!
 Thereafter, it was Hitsville, West Yorkshire, to the finish; the metronomic clatter of “Kennedy”, an undulating, heartfelt “My Favourite Dress”, a potent and powerful “Bewitched”, then, after thanks from the main man (“What a great night this has been!
 We should come back in another 40 years… in [20]65…”), a Tex Mex instrumental version of closer “Brassneck”, which ultimately segued into a terrific breakneck-pace full rendition, to end another redemptive Weddoes set.